drdanz/yarp-policies/README.md

 executed.

+## **YL** Libraries

+### YL1: All headers containing public classes must be included at least once

+All headers containing public virtual classes must be included at least once in one `.cpp` file that belongs to the library, even if everything is inline.

+This does not apply to template classes.

+*Rationale*: When the class is imported, the linker looks for the vtable in the library, but if the file is not included when creating the library, the vtable is never created.

+## **EH** Error Handling

-### YL3: Asserts should not be used for error handling
+### EH1: Asserts should not be used for error handling

 Do not use `assert()`, `yAssert()`, etc. for error handling.